Jake Burger Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to allow the fewest home runs in baseball (nine total, 0.5 per game).
+- The Rays give up the fewest home runs in baseball (12 total, 0.6 per game).

-- The Rays are sending McClanahan (4-0) out to make his fifth start of the season.
-He is 4-0 with a 1.57 ERA and 27 strikeouts through 23 2/3 innings pitched.

-- The left-hander's last time out was on Sunday against the Toronto Blue Jays, when he went six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.